ojripley/grandfathersCoffeeTable/README.md

 # Features to be added
 - Having players be able to reconnect
 - Improvements to the notification system
+- Additional alternate gamemodes

 # Contributors
-Created by @owenripley and @ThilakshanArulnesan.
+Created by @ojripley and @ThilakshanArulnesan.